Who We Are

 Email: aburmeis@bu.edu

 Abby Styles (she/her) is the Project Manager for BU Diversity & Inclusion.
 Abby came to BU D&I in 2018 from the University of New Hampshire (UNH), where she worked in the College of Engineering and Physical Sciences Business Services Center.
-She has seen the BU D&I unit through its immense growth and transitions, using her institutional knowledge to onboard numerous D&I colleagues, as well as colleagues in partner Community & Inclusion units.
+She has seen the BU D&I unit through its immense growth and transitions, using her institutional knowledge to onboard numerous D&I colleagues, as well as colleagues in partner units.
 In this role, she has been an integral part in the unit’s efforts to cultivate community and belonging at BU – staffing multiple task forces and committees, coordinating the logistics of BU’s first-ever university-wide climate survey, and managing the transition into their own office space (set to open in Spring 2024).
 Abby received a BA in Sociology, with a focus in psychosocial development, from UNH.

 Annabelle Estera

-Assistant Director of Training and Workshops, BU Diversity & Inclusion
+Associate Director, BU Diversity & Inclusion

 Email: aestera@bu.edu